 Over the years, Bodega Valero has become a hit with the locals of the attractive and mellow ‘Juan Llorens’ barrio and attracts people of all ages from around town.
 It would be fair to say that it draws a bohemian crowd where everyone is an equal.
 This makes for an authentic yet alternative Spanish bodega that is down-to-earth, informal, spontaneous and tolerant too.

 The warm interior has wine barrels behind the bar and a wall with dozens & dozens of photos of all the good times that have been had by the owners and varied clientele over the years.
 Adorning the bar’s muros are a healthy mish-mash of rebellious & alternative causes in poster and painting form as well as photographs of the bands that have played here.
 Indeed, they have regular acoustic live shows featuring local underground artists.
 After all this time, it is still undiscovered by tourists but it is welcome to all.

 Back in 1995, this writer’s first years in Valencia were spent teaching English in a language academy across the road from the Bodega Valero and this member of the ‘24/7 Valencia’ team has been coming down to the Bodega ever since.
-Joining in the wild and joyful 30th anniversary with tapas, wine, beer & sangria aplenty throughout the day until the early hours of the morning was a lot of fun!
+Joining in the wild and joyful anniversary party with tapas, wine, beer & sangria aplenty throughout the day until the early hours of the morning was a lot of fun!
 The live show with Valencian music played on traditional instruments dolçaina (a reed instrument) & tabalet (percussion) with the Bodega crowd heartily singing along was really memorable and typical of the open vibe here.